kyoonc/LonghornNetwork/README.md

   - Include descriptions of parameters and return types.
 ---

-### Step 3: Implement Core Components DUE DATE FOR EVERYTHING BELOW: Dec 1, 2025 11:59pm
+### Step 3: Implement Core Components DUE DATE FOR EVERYTHING BELOW: April 27th, 2026 11:59pm

 Follow the steps below to implement the core functionality of the Longhorn Network.
 Each section provides specific details, common edge cases, and additional clarifications to help you complete the assignment.